SpaceOtter99/Nights_Black_Agents/posts/Operations/(02) Operation Sangue Di Cristo.md

 The biker keeps babbling to [[Firebolt]] and [[Dazzer]]
 >"The holy order of the [[Knights of Malta]] we are a shield against the immaterial we are a shield we will bring salvation to the people and keep them in darkness we will protect them we will shroud them and protect them."

 [[Dazzer]] asks what would happen if the normal blood ran out.
 The man replies "Christ is in all of us".
-After more prompting he says that the blood is from the bishop, Vitali Udinesi, and that it is purer.
-We push more ketamin on the man, who we find is named Paul, and he drifts to drugged sleep.
+After more prompting he says that the blood is from the bishop, [[Vitali Udinesi]], and that it is purer.
+We push more ketamine on the man, who we find is named Paul, and he drifts to drugged sleep.

+### Where the blood goes

 [[Pierre]] enters a room swathed in candlelight.
 On it is a map of Europe, with a number of nodes that seem unrelated, apart from one in [[Italy|Naples]] and one in [[Serbia|Belgrade]]. [[Pierre]] commits the map to memory -- other nodes include [[England|London]], [[Manchester]], Several places in [[Romania]], several cities in [[Ukraine]], Lebanon, [[Lebanon|Beirut]], [[Palestine]], [[Egypt|Cairo]] and [[Italy|Rome]].

 At the far side of the room is the silhouette of a man in [[NATO]] military dress. [[Pierre]] fakes a bow but continues looking at him.
 The man has a large moustache and looks similar to Mussolini (but importantly, is not).
 The man opens the box, takes the syringe out without incident, injects it under his tongue.
 His eyes roll back in his head and he gets an erection.

 The man says "Wait" in [[Romania|Romanian]].
 "I have something for you to deliver to your master".
 He walks over and rifles through some documents in a filing cabinet.
 "Take these, very securely, to your master.
 Great importance that this is not fall into the wrong hands".
 He sounds like he is starting to slur his words, almost as if he has taken drugs.
 He hands [[Pierre]] a cold-war era folder with documents in. [[Pierre]] motions to ask if he can leave.
+The man inhales deeply.

 >"You are not Paul"
 >"Paul couldn't make it today"